Prashant20nov2003/ExpressJS/README.md

 8. Replace the `clientID`, `clientSecret`, `callbackURL`, and `scope` in the Strategy Options object passed to the Strategy constructor with your own provider's OAuth client values.

-For all further questions, you may reach out to me via Email `ansfoong@gmail.com`.
-You can also join my Community Discord Server and receive extensive help with programming related questions.
-[Link to Discord](https://discord.gg/XdnAmghP).